kafkareceiver

 • resolve_canonical_bootstrap_servers_only (default = false): Whether to resolve then reverse-lookup broker IPs during startup

-• topic (default = otlp_spans for traces, otlp_metrics for metrics, otlp_logs for logs): The name of the kafka topic to read from
+• topic (default = otlp_logs): The name of the Kafka topic from which to consume logs.

-• encoding (default = otlp_proto): The encoding of the payload received from kafka.
-Available encodings:
+• encoding (default = otlp_proto): The encoding for the Kafka topic.
+See Supported encodings.

 • group_id (default = otel-collector): The consumer group that receiver will be consuming messages from